uport-project/veramo-website/docs/guides/react_native.md

 // Storage plugin using TypeOrm import { Entities, KeyStore, IdentityStore, IDataStoreORM } from '@veramo/plugin-typeorm'

-// TypeORM is installed with daf-typeorm import { createConnection } from 'typeorm'
+// TypeORM is installed with @veramo/typeorm
+import { createConnection } from 'typeorm'
 ```